Nothing to My Name: Lyrics and meaning

-Release and impact
+Cultural and societial impact

-Cui wrote "Nothing to My Name" himself and first performed it on a televised music competition in May 1986, with his band ADO.
+Cui wrote "Nothing to My Name" himself and first performed it on a televised music competition on 9 May 1986, with his band ADO.
 The song was an instant success, creating a "sensation" and turning Cui into a cult figure among urban youth.
 It was one of the first examples of Chinese, as opposed to imported, rock and roll music to gain popularity in China.
 The newspaper of the Central Committee of the Chinese Communist Party, People's Daily, gave the song a positive review, despite its politically sensitive message.
 The song was included on Cui's 1989 album Rock 'n' Roll on the New Long March, released by the China Tourism Sound and Video Publishing Company.
 (The version of the album released overseas was called Nothing to My Name.)
 By 1989, it had become a "battle song" or "anthem" among the youth movement.

 Cui performed the song live at the Tiananmen Square protests of 1989.
 The performances by Cui and other rock artists during the protests have been described as "a revolutionary few days that rocked a nation," and many protesters sang "Nothing to My Name" to give voice to their rebellion against the government, and their desire for personal freedom and self-expression.
 Brace describes how, during Cui's Tiananmen performance, students "jumped to their feet and began to sing," a practice that had rarely happened at music performances in China before then.
 Not long after Tiananmen, Cui was restricted to playing in small venues; he did not play before a large audience in Beijing again until 2005.

+An English-language translation of the song was included in the 2016 anthology The Big Red Book of Modern Chinese Literature alongside contemporary poetry and short stories by prominent Chinese authors.

 Cui has become known as the "Father of Chinese Rock", and "Nothing to My Name" has become his most famous song.
 It has been described as "the biggest hit in Chinese history" and the beginning of Chinese rock.